TheMicronauts/TORAIZ-AS-1-Help/README.md

 ## Converting NRPNs Into Single CCs

-As we’ve just seen, all parameters of this synth can be automated via MIDI using NRPNs (right half of the first table), and a good number of them can also be automated using single CCs (left half of the first table).
+As we’ve just seen, all parameters of the AS-1 can be automated via MIDI using NRPNs (right half of the first table), and a good number of them can also be automated using single CCs (left half of the first table).

 Now, a single CC is quicker to visualise and edit than its NRPN equivalent (which uses a group of four consecutive CCs).
 Moreover, CC#s constituting a specific NRPN can conflict on the MIDI stream with the same CC#s used by other NRPNs, preventing the synth from recalling the intended sound.